What Is Lung Diffusion Testing?

-- whether the patient is a man or a woman
+- whether you are a man or a woman

-- the amount of hemoglobin in the patient’s blood
+- the amount of hemoglobin in your blood

 Potential Causes of Abnormal Results

-If a doctor determines that diffusion is not occurring at the level it should be, there may be a number of causes.
+at the level they should be, there may be a number of causes.
 These include:

 - lung tissue loss or severe scarring